-Coalitions: EPA recognizes that awards of \$500,000 to \$5,000,000 may be too large for some small or rural applicants to effectively manage.
-As a result, coalitions of small or rural eligible entities are eligible under this funding opportunity.
-Groups of two or more eligible applicants (defined as political subdivisions of states) may choose to form a coalition and submit a single application under this NOFO; however, one entity must be responsible for the grant.
+Coalitions: Groups of two or more eligible applicants (see Section III: Eligibility Information) may choose to form a coalition and submit a single application under this NOFO; however, one entity must be responsible for the grant.
 Coalitions must identify which eligible organization will be the recipient of the grant and which eligible organization(s) will be subrecipients of the recipient (the "pass-through entity").
 Subawards must be consistent with the definition of that term in 2 CFR Part 200.1 and comply with the EPA's Subaward Policy.
 The pass-through entity that administers the grant and subawards will be accountable to the EPA for proper expenditure of the funds and reporting and will be the point of contact for the coalition.
 As provided in 2 CFR Part 200.332, subrecipients are accountable to the pass-through entity for proper use of EPA funding.
-Any contracts for services or products funded with EPA financial assistance must be awarded under the competitive procurement procedures of 2 CFR Part 200 and/or 2 CFR Part 1500, as applicable.

 The regulations at 2 CFR Part 1500.10 contain limitations on the extent to which EPA funds may be used to compensate individual consultants.
-Refer to the Best Practice Guide for Procuring Services, Supplies, and Equipment Under EPA Assistance Agreements for guidance on competitive procurement requirements and consultant compensation.
-EPA advises against naming a procurement contractor (including a consultant or brand-name equipment) as a "partner" or otherwise in your application unless the contractor has been selected in compliance with competitive procurement requirements.
-Applicants who choose to name a contractor must demonstrate that they have already complied with all applicable competitive procurement contracting requirements.
+Refer to the Best Practice Guide for Procuring Services, Supplies, and Equipment Under EPA Assistance Agreements for guidance on consultant compensation.